The End of Innocence

 Then Terry returned to the table and blurted it out—to her entire family.

 The next day, I went to work.
-She told me she’d talk to Bernie and explain everything.
-When I returned, I remember exactly where I was standing—our master bedroom.
+She told me she'd talk to Bernie and explain everything.
+When I returned, I remember exactly where I was standing in our master bedroom.

 I asked, "How did it go with Bernie?"